 The first place you are probably thinking of turning to is Google, right?
 We’ve explained that Google wants to show you the most relevant information that matches your search, so it would make sense that the best and most trustworthy SEO firms would rank really well.
 But, that isn’t always the case.
 The best SEO companies may not need to focus on their own rankings because they are so busy doing that for a full load of clients.
 And their clients stick around, so they have very high retention rates - which means they are so busy working for their clients, they don’t need to spend the time making sure they are ranked high.

 Likewise, if you find lists that say “Best SEO Companies” or “Top SEO Experts” you may want to be wary.
 These are often pay to play aggregator sites, which means they aren’t really the best, they just simply had the money to spend to get on the list.

 Avoid companies who tell you they have an “in” at Google, or that they have a special and secret “formula” to get you to the number one spot.
 Google does offer a number of certification programs, but it doesn’t offer any secret information to those who receive it.

-There is a Google AdWords certification - to earn it, one must pass an exam and have followed certain criteria.
+There is a Google Ads certification - to earn it, one must pass an exam and have followed certain criteria.
 Becoming a Google Analytics Partner, on the other hand, is a bit more of an involved process and demonstrates that one has successfully managed Google Analytics programs for clients.

 These programs may show a company’s or individual’s mastery in the field that the certification is related to, but it does not mean Google offers them secret information or special help.